 Currently, Apple's best iPhones offer very limited features even when powered off.
 For instance, you can use Find My to locate the phone if you've lost it even once the battery has died, or use Apple Pay's express transit feature.

-That is set to continue in the new iPhone 15 Pro and may even improve thanks to this secret new chip.
+That is set to continue in the new iPhone 15 Pro (notably NOT in the regular iPhone 15) and may even improve thanks to this secret new chip.